Too Young to Die?: Basis

 Although set in Oklahoma, the film is loosely based on Attina Marie Cannaday, who along with David Gray killed Ronald Wojcik with a knife, in Harrison County, Mississippi, on June 3, 1982.

 Cannaday (born September 8, 1965) was charged with robbery, kidnapping, and homicide.
 At the time of her trial, she was a sixteen-year-old divorcee, who had married at thirteen and divorced at fourteen.
 She was convicted in Harrison County Circuit Court of the kidnapping and murder of U.S. Air Force Sergeant Ronald Wojcik and the jury sentenced her to death by lethal injection.
 The guilty verdict was upheld, but the sentence was reversed in 1984, Cannaday v.
 State, 455 So.2d 713, 720 (Miss.
 1984), and she was re-sentenced to one life sentence and two 25-year sentences at Central Mississippi Correctional Facility (inmate number 42451).
 She was released on parole on March 9, 2008.

 Her co-defendant, David Randolph Gray (born May 29, 1954) was charged with aggravated assault, grand larceny, and homicide.
 He, too, was sentenced to death by lethal injection.
 His sentence was reversed in May 1987 by the U.S. Supreme Court, in Gray v.
-Mississippi, 481 U.S. 648, on the basis "a qualified juror was excluded from his trial".
+Mississippi, 481 U.S. 648, on the basis that "a qualified juror was excluded from his trial".
 He is currently serving a life sentence in Central Mississippi Correctional Facility (inmate number 01440).